phpearth/docs/_install/windows/xampp.md

 ### Download XAMPP

 Head over to the [download section](https://www.apachefriends.org/download.html) and choose the Windows installer for the **PHP 7.2**.
-Currently only 32-bit versions are supported, but this won't be an issue at this step even if you have a 64-bit operating system.
+Currently, only 32-bit versions are available.
+This won't be an issue at this step even if you have a 64-bit operating system.

 ![Download XAMPP](https://raw.githubusercontent.com/php-earth/assets/master/images/docs/install/win/xampp/download.png "Download XAMPP")